Can You Sell a House During Foreclosure?

 Are there strategies to prevent foreclosure in Tennessee?

 Yes, you can prevent foreclosure in Tennessee with strategies like loan modifications, repayment plans, or selling your home before the foreclosure.
-Seeking help from professionals or companies that specialize in foreclosure solutions can be useful.
+Seeking help from professionals or companies specializing in foreclosure solutions can be useful.

 Does foreclosure affect taxes in Tennessee?